Prometheus-X-association/edge-translators/docs/design-document.md

 * **The Ontology Editor** helps the community to define and share a common data-model for data exchanges.
 It helps any actor with documentation and API to understand and manipulate the RDFS data-model.
-* **The Frameworks Repository** contains not only all the usual frameworks of the community but also the specifics ones.
-It provides to anyone the access to the technical definition of the used terms (Job, Skill,...).
+* **The Frameworks Repository** contains not only all the common frameworks of the community but also the specifics ones.
+It provides access to the technical definition of the used terms (Job, Skill,...) to anyone.
 * **The Onto-Terminology Mapping UI** is an application that allows data-provider to validate the mapping suggestions done by the AI or to create new ones.
 * **The Past Mappings validation UI** is an application that allows to view and validate the mappings done by the AI and then provide feedback for continuous training and improvement of the AI.